 Beware of questionable advice like “Dude, you need to take repeated shots to the head to get used to it.”
 Even more familiar and accepted advice like “Learn to roll with the punch” (moving away from a blow while snapping your head away to bleed off energy) is easier said than done, given how fast punches are thrown and that you probably won’t see them all.

 On the street, without the benefit of headgear and gloves that effectively double the surface area of your hands when you block, you’re better off being evasive and avoiding getting hit, or covering up and putting as much mass as possible between fist and target.

 Work on developing an effective, dynamic guard with similarly motivated partners.
 Video your practice of self-defense moves so you can identify your shortfalls.
 It’s a great way to avoid waking up on your back, looking up at a streetlight and wondering how the hell you got there.

-Kelly McCann has studied and taught combatives for 25 years.
-His company, Crucible, provides training to U.S. government, law-enforcement and military personnel.
-He is the author of the best-selling book-and-DVD set Combatives for Street Survival: Hard-Core Countermeasures for High-Risk Situations.
+About the Author: Kelly McCann has studied and taught combatives for 25 years.
+He provides training to U.S. government, law-enforcement and military personnel.
+He is the author of the best-selling book Combatives for Street Survival: Hard-Core Countermeasures for High-Risk Situations.